aaron13100/404solution/README.md

 * Feature: New option: The Settings menu can be under "Settings" or at the same level as the "Settings" and "Tools" menus.
 * Feature: Optionally send an email notification when a certain number of 404s are captured.
 * FIX: Delete old redirects based on when they were last used instead of the date they were created.
+* Improvement: Allow ordering redirects and captured 404s by the "Last Used" (most recently used date) column.

 ## Version 2.5.4 (December 18, 2017) ##
 * Improvement: Improved error message for the customLevenshtein function.